ReAnimatedMando/HTML_CSS_Notes/HTML_CSS.md

     -	Page 417-18
 *	CSS gradients – background-image and then specify the two colors that the gradient falls between.
 *	If you want to overlay text on a background image, the image must be low contrast in order for the text to be legible.

+## New HTML5 elements

+*   Using class or id attributes to indicate the role of a div> element in the structure of a page is commonplace.
+However, HTML5 has introduced a new set of elements that allow you to divide up the parts of a page.
+The names of these elements indicate the kind of content you will find in them.
+Some of these elements are.
+*	header>, nav>, article>, aside>, footer>,
+    -	So opposed to having  div> after div> with classes such as  div id”=header/article/footer”> div />, one div id=”page”> can cont ain the header> and nav> elements in its own without sub div>’s.
+    -	The point of creating these new elements is so that the web page authors can use them to help describe the structure of the page.
+For example, screen reader software might allow users to ignore headers and footers and get straight to the content.
+Similarly, search engines might place more weight on the content in an article> element than that in the header>, or footer> elements.
+It also makes the code easier to follow.
+        *	header> and footer> elements can be used for the main header and footer that displays on every page or each individual article or section can have their own header and footer element.
+    -	nav> elements are used to contain the major navigational blocks on the site such as the primary site navigation.
+        *	Some Devs use nav> elements for the links that appear at the bottom of a page such as, privacy policy, terms and conditions, and accessibility information.
+    -	article> element acts as a container for any section of a page that could stand alone and potentially be syndicated.
+        *	These can be individual articles, blog post entries, comments, or forum posts.
+Any independent piece of content.
+        *	If a page contains several articles or such, each would have to live inside its’ own article> element.
+        *	article> can even have other article> elements nested inside of it, in its own child article> elements. i.e. comment sections on a given article or blog post.
+    -	aside> element has two purposes, depending on whether it is inside an article> element or not.
+        *	When inside an article> it should contain information related to the article but not essential to its overall meaning.
+A pull-quote or glossary for example.
+        *	When outside an article>, it acts as a container for content that is related to the entire page.
+Such as, links to other sections of the site, a list of recent posts, a search box, or recent tweets/posts by the author.
+    -	section> groups related content together, and typically each section would have its own heading.
+        *	There can be several section> elements	to contain different sections such as, latest news, top products, and newsletter signup.
+        *	section> elements can contain related article> elements with common themes and purposes.
+        *	section> should not be used as a wrapper for the entire page.
+That is still a job for a div>.
+    -	hgroup> For grouping headers, h1> through h6>.
+    -	figure> and figcaption> - Used to contain any content that is referenced from the main flow of an article. i.e.
+        *	Images
+        *	Videos
+        *	Graphs
+        *	Diagrams
+        *	Code samples
+        *	Text that supports the main body of an article
+    -	figcaption> should always accompany a figure> element to provide a text description of the figure> element.
+    -	div> Will remain an important way to group together related elements, because you should not be using these elements for any purpose other than explicitly stated.
+    -	HTML 5 also allows web page authors to place an a> element around a block level element that contains child elements.
+This allows you to turn an entire block into a link.